 Step Two: Check out the details of the project.
 Make sure you meet age requirements and are available on the dates scheduled.
 A downloadable PDF will be posted on this page with production information and dates.

 Step Three: Register 24/7 at our Online Store.

 Step Four: Fill out the product fields completely and pay with your credit card.
 You may choose to break up your payment into four installments.
 Simply choose this option at check out.
-Productions are $350 + Fees.
+Productions begin at $350 + Fees.
 Workshop prices vary.

 Step Five: Check your email for a receipt.
 Production and workshop information will be emailed to you.